NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 [2]	K. Wnuk, J. Kabbedijk, S. Brinkkemper, B. Regnell, and D. Callele, “Exploring factors affecting decision outcome and lead time in large-scale requirements engineering,” J. Softw.
 Evol.
 Process, vol. 27, no. 9, pp. 647–73, Sep.
 2015.
 [3]	B. Regnell, R. B. Svensson, and K. Wnuk, “Can we beat the complexity of very large-scale requirements engineering?,” in Requirements Engineering: Foundation for Software Quality.
 14th International Working Conference, REFSQ 2008, 16-17 June 2008, pp. 123–8.
 [4]	G. Ruhe and M. O. Saliu, “The art and science of software release planning,” IEEE Softw., vol. 22, no. 6, pp. 47–53, Nov.
 2005.
-[5]     (R. B. Svensson, T. Olsson, and B.Regnell, “Introducing support for release planning of quality requirements - an industrial evaluation of the QUPER model,” in 2008 Second International Workshop on Software Product Management, 9 Sept.
-2008, p.
-9 pp.)
+[5]     R. B. Svensson, T. Olsson, and B.Regnell, “Introducing support for release planning of quality requirements - an industrial evaluation of the QUPER model,” in 2008 Second International Workshop on Software Product Management, 9 Sept.
+2008, pp. 1-9.

 Seminar 2: